Who am I?

 dancing, even while crying, among people who love her.

-I imagine she sits at the back of a crowd,
+I imagine she sits at the back of a crowd.

-Or maybe in the front,
+Or maybe the front.

-listening to live jazz,
+Listening to live jazz,

-and allowing the words to speak through the saxophone, violin, and the piano keys,
+through saxophone, violin, and piano keys,

-She loves music,
+She loves music.

-I think she’s still the little girl,
+I think she is still the little girl,

 looking for her mother in the crowd,